deathbeam/yae-sublime/README.md

 ![Plugin demonstration](https://pbs.twimg.com/media/CI5f0ZMUAAAj5WL.png:large)

 ## About
-In this guide we will learn how to install official NON plugin for Sublime Text.
+In this guide we will learn how to install official Yae plugin for Sublime Text.
 By enabling this plugin, you will get access to following features:

   * Build system with support for